chengmo23/auto_zoom/README.md

 - download the ZIP and decompressed it
 - nevigate to the right directory and type in `py auto_zoom.py` in the command prompt

-# Other functions to add?
+# Upcoming functions

-- GUI with CRUD operations on lessons' details?
+- GUI with CRUD operations on lessons' details
-- auto signin ?
+- auto enter passcode
+- early enter cfg